markosski/SimpleModel/README.md

 ------------------

 1. How to deal with OR, AND statement in MySQL query.

 This will return an object coresponding to users of name Marcin or Andrew.

     obj = users.getInstance()
     objects = obj.filter({'userName': 'Marcin', 'userName': 'Andrew'}).getAll()

-In this example records we return records that corespond to user name Marcin and age 31.
+In this example we return records that corespond to user name Marcin and age 31.

     obj = users.getInstance()